What does your brand say about your business before you do?

 Because you are in their inbox you are able to speak directly to them.
 Email gives you a higher opportunity of your customers not being distracted by other businesses on the IG feed or other photos or videos screaming for their attention.

-Inspiring to check out more from your product line and becoming return shoppers who happily recommend your brand to others that they know.
+Inspiring to check out more from your product line and become return shoppers who happily recommend your brand to others that they know.